 The people who call Zionsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Zionsville residents report their race to be White, followed by Asian.
 Important ancestries of people in Zionsville include German, English, Irish, Italian, and Polish.

 The most common language spoken in Zionsville is English.
-Other important languages spoken here include Spanish and Langs. of India.
+Other important languages spoken here include Spanish and Chinese.